deephaven-examples/plugin-python-rpc-pickle/python-client-plugin/README.md

 the venv that will be used by the client.

 With the server already running with its plugin installed, connect with the pydeehaven client.
-Create a plugin client for the server's RemoteShell instance, then invoke commands on it
+Create a plugin client for the server's RemoteShell instance, then invoke commands on it.

 ```python
 from pydeephaven import Session